dell/csi-powerflex/test/e2e-fsgroup/README.txt

 fs.go -- creates a StorageClass sc , PVC with this sc , Pod that mounts this PVC , and sets fsgroup as given

- - all variables are declared as go  var
+ - all variables are declared in e2e-values.yaml
-	todo: put these in a yaml file , then fetch and use per ginkgo test

  - utils.go has helper methods to call into k8s using e2e framework